polyfy/polylith/readme.md

 This tool doesn't include any `build` command.
 To build an artifact out of an environment, we should instead use scripts and maybe a build tool.
-We think they will do a better job and give us the level of control, flexibility and power we want.
+We think they will do a better job and give us the level of control, flexibility and power we need.

 Let's say we want to create an executable jar file out of the `command-line` environment.
 First, we can create a `scripts`directory at the workspace root and copy this [build-uberjar.sh](https://github.com/tengstrand/polylith/blob/master/scripts/build-uberjar.sh) to it:
 ```sh